dev-it-aman/WE-meet/README.md

 Note: To know better about how to use the app, follow this [ppt](https://drive.google.com/file/d/1vZlflUNOfekE3zpmkqevnge-wzn125jJ/view?usp=sharing) or you can use this [video demo](https://drive.google.com/file/d/1C0HzmmDXAip5_hpMyUtCPVvGtNImGB6u/view?usp=sharing)

+ ** Note: If after running for the first time, if gives not able to deserilaize related error.
+    Dont worry just repeat the node server.js command once again it will work.